 Sending short text messages between cell phones, pagers, or other haldheld devices.
 Messages are sent through SMS.

 Method relied on by publishers to determine what their ad impressions will be worth and how to manage the flow of inventory to maximize revenue.

-Are you interested in receiving news, articles and updates on programmatic advertising?
+Are you interested in receiving news, articles and updates on digital advertising?

-Leave your details below to receive periodic updates.
+Leave your details below to subscribe to our newsletter.